- Chapter #1: Initial setup

 - Resize: let the owner resize the gacha machine.

-- Set color: the owner can pick among 12 different color to apply to the gacha machine.
+- Set color: the owner can pick among 12 different colour to apply to the gacha machine.

 Chapter #7: MD Labs Online Services